 These hyper-awareness states are what is referred to in the science of Higher Sense Perception which some people mistakenly refer to as ‘Extra Sensory Perception’ or ESP.

 I would also add ‘Fear’ or ‘Threat’ as a physical sense at this point because it is a physical mechanism that exists that can be felt due to an event that could potentially end life.
 It is, however, a complex sense that also uses other non-physical senses to stimulate the physical reaction.
+Like ‘Love’, ‘Fear’ effects us wholistically throughout our total being.
 Many of the physical senses listed above are an interaction of other senses combined with the brain and minds interpretation of nerve impulses, so I think it applies here.

 The physical senses are designed to keep the physical body alive and able to function in a healthy way.
 These complex physical systems provide information through chemical reactions and nerve impulses in a perfectly designed feedback system.